Bruce Shriners Club

 The club held its’ monthly meetings at various locations throughout Bruce County from Kincardine in the South to Wiarton in the North.
 We chose many different local restaurants to hold the meetings so that no Nobles in any particular area that the club covered would have to travel excessively to attend.
 Presently we hold most of our regular meetings at the Saugeen Shores Masonic Center located in Port Elgin.
 The meetings are usually in the form of a dinner meeting and are regularly catered by the local order of the Eastern Star.

 The Bruce Shrine Club has been privileged and had the honour of supplying three Mocha Potentates since it was founded.
-Illustrious Sirs Paul Ellyatt, 1977, John McLaughlin, 2003 and Jack Cumming, 2011.
+Illustrious Sirs Paul Ellyatt, 1977, John McLaughlin, 2003, Jack Cumming, 2011 and Brian Dayman, 2016.
 Grant Fotheringham, who is presently a member of Bruce Shrine Club, was Potentate in 2005.

 Our Parade Unit, the Bruce Trail Riders was started in 1976 with 5 Honda 70 mini bikes and 1 three wheeled, motorized tricycle.
 Today the unit boasts 12 bikes, 2 golf carts, an aluminum open trailer equipped with a sound system for parade music and for our Nobles to ride in and a 28 foot equipment trailer painted to advertise our Philanthropy.
 The Bruce Shrine Club has also been fortunate to have several nobles as Clowns that parade with us as well as support us at functions entertaining the children.